ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 17, 1830:**

+For any Quiz, the lecture and reading coverage is all material through the most recent lecture, but not the same day's lecture.
+For our class, the coverage for Tuesday Quizzes is the material through the preceding Thursday's lecture, while for Thursday Quizzes, it is the material through Tuesday of the same week.

 **April 17, 1635:**

 In my post of April 15, 1500, I introduced the new chat feature that Lan has added to OMSI.
 It makes asking questions during a Quiz very convenient for both you and the TA.
 I think you'll really like it.